dangarciacarrillo/i-d-eap-edhoc/draft-ietf-emu-eap-edhoc.md

 ## Parameter Negotiation and Compliance Requirements

-The EAP-EDHOC peers and EAP-EDHOC servers MUST comply with the compliance requirements (mandatory-to-implement cipher suites, signature algorithms, key exchange algorithms, extensions, etc.) defined in Section 8 of {{RFC9528}}.
+The EAP-EDHOC peers and EAP-EDHOC servers MUST comply with the requirements defined in Section 8 of {{RFC9528}}, including mandatory-to-implement cipher suites, signature algorithms, key exchange algorithms, and extensions.

 ## EAP State Machines